New South Wales Police Force: Tasering of Clare Nowland

 In 2023, a NSW Police officer tasered a 95-year-old woman, Clare Nowland, twice at an aged care home in Cooma.
 Police claim Nowland had a knife.
 Nowland had dementia and used a mobility walker.
 The electric shocks caused Nowland to fall and fracture her skull.
 Nowland died in hospital one week later.
 The event caused significant public outcry and a critical incident investigation was launched into the conduct of the NSW Police involved and the use of force by NSW Police.
 The officer who tasered Nowland was charged with grievous bodily harm, assault occasioning actual bodily harm and common assault.
 The NSW government has refused to release the results of the investigation.
 It was subsequently claimed that NSW Police covered up the use of a taser in early media statements concerning the incident despite a draft statement including mention of a taser.

-Use of racial categories

-NSW Police have been criticised for using racial categories to describe the appearances of alleged criminals, offenders, suspects, victims and missing persons but its use is as conferred with representatives from the then Ethnic Affairs Commission, the Ethnic Communities Council of NSW and various community groups in 1999): and its policy guidelines on the use of ethnicity based descriptors.